 So far, the Commonwealth has not made a formal commitment to ending modern slavery.
 However, if it adopts a position, it will commit to putting time and resources towards tackling this problem.
 The Commonwealth Secretariat – the governing body coordinating efforts – would provide technical support and expert guidance to help member states develop effective responses and legislation.
 Therefore, this would be a huge step forward.

 So how do we make this happen?
 In spring 2018, the Commonwealth Heads of Government Meeting (CHOGM) will take place in the UK.
 At this conference, the Heads of each country decide on a mandate of issues to work on in union.
-This moment is our chance to shape the agenda and ensure modern slavery is prioritized.
+This moment is our chance to shape the agenda and ensure modern slavery is prioritised.

 Decisions on which topics are included in the next CHOGM start long before the conference itself.
 We’re working with our partner, the Commonwealth Human Rights Initiative (CHRI), to do this – but we need your help too.
 By showing the Commonwealth strong public support on ending modern slavery, we can persuade them to take up the cause.